mocaccinoOS/website/content/en/docs/Desktop/flatpak.md

      MocaccinoOS and Flatpak integration
 ---

-MocaccinoOS Desktop supports `flatpak`, and it's usage is encouraged for packages like `Firefox`, `LibreOffice`, ...
+MocaccinoOS Desktop supports flatpak, and its usage is encouraged for packages like Spotify, Telegram, and others not found in the default desktop repository or community repository.

 To install flatpak, run as root: